Sunday, June 18, 2017

 Then cut out pieces of paper from construction sheets.
 I was able to collect only few colors like blue and green from magazines I had.
 Place them in separate cups, so that it will be easy for the kids to use.

-Initially LO applied glue on to the butterfly, and started to stick the blue color.
+Initially LO applied glue on to the butterfly, and started to stick the blue color pieces.

 Then LO did the dark blue pieces.
-In between I guided him, so that the shape of the butterfly wing is retained!
+In between I guided him, so that the shape of the butterfly wing was retained!

-This activity demands lot of patience, nevertheless LO got completely involved.
+This activity demands lot of patience, nevertheless LO got completely involved in the collage work.

 A quick touch up!

-Finally we lost all patience, so decided to color the body of butterfly with yellow marker!😆
+Finally we lost all patience, so decided to color the body of butterfly with a yellow marker!๐Ÿ˜†

 7 comments: